-Abstract - Lasionectriopsis verrucospora gen. and sp. nov. is described and illustrated based on a collection in Germany.
-The asexual morph of this fungus was obtained in culture and culture was sequenced.
-The genus is placed in the Bionectriaceae based on ascomata not changing colour in 3% KOH or lactic acid and phylogenetic comparison of LSU sequences with species in 14 genera of the Bionectriaceae.
-Lasionectriopsis is primarily characterized by subglobose ascomata, semi-immersed in a subiculum, whitish to pale orange and verruculose ascospores.
-Two species so far only known by their asexual morph (Acremonium pteridii and A. spinosum) are recombined in Lasionectriopsis based on molecular data.
+Abstract: Lasionectriopsis germanica gen. and sp. nov. is described and illustrated based on a collection from Germany.
+The asexual morph of this fungus was obtained in culture and the culture was sequenced.
+The genus is placed in the Bionectriaceae based on ascomata not changing colour in 3% KOH or lactic acid, and phylogenetic comparison of LSU sequences with species in 14 genera of the Bionectriaceae.
+Lasionectriopsis is primarily characterized by whitish to pale orange, globose ascomata, semi-immersed in a subiculum, and verruculose ascospores.
+Based on molecular data, two species known only as asexual morphs, Acremonium pteridii and A. spinosum, are recombined in Lasionectriopsis.
+Keywords: acremonium-like, Ascomycota, Hypocreales, ribosomal DNA, taxonomy.

-Key words - acremonium-like, Ascomycota, Hypocreales, ribosomal DNA, taxonomy.
+Résumé : Lasionectriopsis germanica gen. et sp. nov. est décrit et illustré d'après une récolte effectuée en Allemagne.
+La forme asexuée de ce champignon a été obtenue en culture et cette dernière a été séquencée.
+Le genre est placé dans les Bionectriaceae d'après les ascomes ne changeant pas de couleur dans KOH à 3% ou dans l'acide lactique et la comparaison des séquences LSU avec des espèces représentant 14 genres de

-Résumé - Lasionectriopsis verrucospora gen. et sp. nov. est déctrit et illustré d'après une récolte effectuée en Allemagne.
-La forme asexuée de ce champignon a été obtenue en culture et la cultures a été séquencée.
-Le genre est placé dans les Bionectriaceae d'après les ascomes ne changeant pas de couleur dans KOH à 3% ou dans l'acide lactique et la comparaison des séquences LSU avec des espèces représentant 14 genres de Bionectriaceae.
-Lasionectriopsis est caractérisé par des ascomes sub-globuleux, semi-immergés dans un subiculum, blanchâtres à orange pâle et des ascospores verruculeuses.
-Deux espèces connues jusqu'à présent par leur seul stade asexué (Acremonium pteridii et A. spinosum) sont recombinées en Lasionectriopsis sur la base de données moléculaires.
+Bionectriaceae.
+Lasionectriopsis est caractérisé par des ascomes globuleux, semi-immergés dans un subiculum, blanchâtre à orange pâle et des ascospores verruculeuses.
+Deux espèces connues jusqu'à présent par leur seul stade asexué, Acremonium pteridii et A. spinosum, sont recombinées en Lasionectriopsis sur la base de données moléculaires.

-Mots-clés -acremonium-morphe, ADN ribosomal, Ascomycota, Hypocreales, taxonomy.
+Mots-clés : ADN ribosomal, Ascomycota, Hypocreales, taxinomie, type-acremonium.

-Introduction:
+Introduction

-In the continuation of the survey of hypocrealean fungi, an intriguing fungus was collected on dead wood of Fagus sylvatica L. (Fagaceae), which did not match any known genus.
-The ascomata not changing colour in 3% KOH or lactic acid, almost completely covered by hyphal elements recall some members of Lasionectria (Sacc.)
-Cooke, but the specimen described herein primarily differs from them in having ascomatal wall of a single region and verruculose ascospores, while all known species of Lasionectria display ascomatal wall composed of two-region and striate ascospores.
-Molecular analysis of LSU sequences shows that our fungus belongs to the Bionectriaceae, which is in agreement with the morphology of its sexual and asexual morphs.
-Morphological comparison with known genera belonging to the Bionectriaceae reported in literature (HIROOKA et al., 2010; LECHAT & FOURNIER, 2016a; 2016b; LECHAT, FOURNIER & MOREAU, 2016; LECHAT et al. 2017; LECHAT & FOURNIER, 2017; LECHAT & FOURNIER, 2018; ROSSMAN et al., 1999; SCHROERS, 2001), as well as phylogenetic analysis of LSU sequences suggest that this fungus represents a previously undescribed genus in the Bionectriaceae.
-Accordingly, the new genus Lasionectriopsis is proposed to accommodate the new species Lasionectriopsis verrucospora.
+In the continuation of the survey of hypocrealean fungi, an intriguing fungus was collected on decorticated, dead wood of Fagus sylvatica L. (Fagaceae), which did not match any known genus.
+The ascomata do not changing colour in 3% KOH or lactic acid, and are almost completely covered by hyphal elements recalling some members of Lasionectria (Sacc.)
+Cooke (COOKE, 1884).
+However, the specimen described herein primarily differs from them in having ascomatal wall of a single region and verruculose ascospores, while all known species of Lasionectria display ascomatal wall composed of two-regions and striate ascospores.
+Molecular analysis of LSU sequences shows that our fungus belongs to the Bionectriaceae, which agrees with the morphology of its sexual and asexual morphs.
+Morphological comparison with known genera belonging to the Bionectriaceae (HIROOKA et al., 2010; LECHAT & FOURNIER, 2016a; 2016b, 2017, 2018; LECHAT et al., 2016, 2017; ROSSMAN et al., 1999; SCHROERS, 2001), as well as phylogenetic analysis of LSU sequences suggest that this fungus represents a previously undescribed genus in the Bionectriaceae.
+Accordingly, the new genus Lasionectriopsis is proposed to accommodate the new species Lasionectriopsis germanica.

-Materials and Methods:
+Materials and methods